gidrokolbaska/todozoid/README.md

 This app is basically a TODO app which helps you track your activities.
 It is also capable of creating lists like stuff to buy, movies to watch, books to read, etc.
 # 👨‍💻 Stack
 * Flutter & Dart for logic and visual representation;
-* Firebase Firestore and Firebase Authentication as a backend.
+* Firebase Firestore and Firebase Authentication as a backend;
+* GetX as a state management solution (_yeah yeah, I know it is garbage, but works perfectly fine for such app_)

 # 📙 Supported languages
 * 🇷🇺 Russian